kschuler/guide/tools/computer-setup.md

 Now that you have miniconda, you can use it to get psychopy and its dependencies.
 You can get the version of psychopy that works for my experiments by using my conda recipe.

 ```
 conda install -c kschuler psychopy=1.82.01
 ```

-This will install almost all of the packages required by psychopy (and my experiments).
-Answer yes to all of the questions and press Enter when required.
+This will install almost all the packages required by psychopy (and my experiments).
+Answer yes to all the questions and press Enter when required.

 ### Pygame
 In order for my experiments to play sound, you need to install Pygame and the packages it requires.
 To do this, we first want to get the packages pygame requires.

 Install homebrew to get these packages ([why?](https://groups.google.com/forum/#!topic/psychopy-dev/dratQzqNJ-k))
 ```bash
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```

 and install the pygame dependencies with it
 ```bash
 brew install sdl sdl_ttf sdl_image sdl_mixer portmidi
 ```

 Now you can install the OSX-friendly version of pygame.
 Make sure you do this part exactly - other conda recipes for pygame my not build properly on OSX.
 ```bash
 conda install anaconda-client
 ```
 ```bash
 conda install -c https://conda.binstar.org/quasiben pygame
 ```

 ### Pyglet
 The last package to install is pyglet (used for presenting visual stimuli).
 To make sure we get the right version, we want to create our conda environment first, and then install the package into it.
 Create a conda envirnoment called kschuler with pyschopy and pygame.
 ```bash
 conda create -n kschuler psychopy pygame
 ```

 Then you can navigate into this environment with conda
 ```bash
 source activate psychopyenv
 ```

 and use pip to install pyglet
 ```bash
 pip install pyglet
 ```